How to Organize Image Licenses, Permissions, and Source Notes

 Core fields to include

-For each image, create a record with at least the following:
+For each image, create a record with at least the following details:

-A simple spreadsheet can hold all of this.
-So can a database or digital asset management system.
-The tool matters less than the discipline of keeping the same fields for every asset.
+A spreadsheet can hold this information.
+So can a database, a digital asset management system, or even a well-structured document.
+The tool matters less than the discipline.
+The key is to use the same fields for every image so no asset gets treated as an exception.

 Example record

-File names are part of the copyright workflow.
+File names are part of the rights workflow.
 They should help you identify content without opening the file.
-A vague name like image1_final2.jpg creates confusion.
-A structured file name, on the other hand, supports quick lookup and future revision.
+A vague label like image1_final2.jpg tells you almost nothing.
+A structured name, by contrast, creates clarity immediately and makes future retrieval much easier.

 A practical naming pattern

-The point is not perfection.
-It is consistency.
-Once a team adopts a pattern, it becomes easier to search, sort, and audit.
+The goal is not perfection.
+The goal is consistency.
+Once a team adopts a naming pattern, it becomes easier to search, sort, and audit files later.

 Avoid ambiguous labels

-Source notes are more than a citation.
+Source notes are not the same thing as a citation.
 They are the bridge between the image and the rights record.
-In many workflows, the source note is where the original finding is first documented, and the license record is where the legal status is summarized.
+In many workflows, the source note is the first place the image is documented, while the license record captures the legal status in a more structured form.

 What source notes should capture